 The land ecology blog is a small venue in which to bridge the divides.
-We hope it brings together the global community of professionals dealing with universal problems of land ecology, including land health evaluation, land uses, mechanisms of ecosystem change, the role of scale and spatial connectivity, reconciling demand for multiple ecosystem services, alternative ecosystem states and tipping points, restoration, adaptive management, knowledge system development, and many other topics.
+We hope it brings together the global community of professionals dealing with universal problems of land ecology, including land health evaluation, ecosystem and land use change, the role of scale and spatial connectivity, reconciling demand for multiple ecosystem services, alternative states and tipping points, restoration, adaptive management, community-based management, knowledge system development, and many other topics.

 Who provides posts?

-Brandon Bestelmeyer, a research ecologist with the Jornada Experimental Range and Joel Brown, National Program Leader for Ecological Site Descriptions with NRCS, will do their best to keep the blog going and solicit posts from others to keep it broad and interesting.
+Brandon Bestelmeyer, a research ecologist and research leader with the Jornada Experimental Range will produce and solicit posts from others to keep it broad and interesting.

 What is the comment policy?

 There isn’t one.
 Our hope is that posts stimulate ideas and conversation.
 The comment threads provide a way for users to communicate with each another.
 We request that the discourse remain thoughtful and civil, but it serves everyone if you speak your mind.
 Offensive posts will be removed.

 What is land ecology?